 After a ‘work’ task in groups there was great excitement and indignation when, after all the groups had worked hard and done the job well, they were ‘paid’ very different amounts in home made £1 notes!
 The Beavers felt strongly that this wasn’t fair and insisted on a redistribution of the cash.

 Later, just for fun, there was a ‘pushing fairtrade lemons with a pencil’ race to and fro across the Village Hall.
 Lemons roll around erratically when pushed and the colony members showed a lot of ingenuity in getting their lemons under control and going in the right direction as fast as possible.

 The Colony leader had kindly agreed to us bringing a small stall of fairtrade goods and the evening ended with the Beavers crowding round to make purchases, with heavy sales in particular of small bars of Divine Chocolate.

 It’s always good to be invited to show and sell our fairly traded goods in other places as well as at St Andrew’s.
-On this occasion, we’re invited to bring a stall to a Coffee Morning and Sale at Kempston East Methodist Church.
-It’s on Saturday 1st March and runs from 10am to 12 noon.
+On this occasion, we were invited to sell at a Saturday Coffee Morning at Kempston East Methodist Church.

 There are lots of Traidcraft products in the food section of our shop.
 Their ‘store cupboard’ fairly traded food items, such as nuts and dried fruits, have been in this style of packet.
 It is a smart design but a bit dark when lined up on the shelves.